gilbertfrancois/gilbertfrancois.github.io/04_helloscreen2_champ.md

 The goal of this page is to show how to create graphics in screen mode 2.
 The examples in this page are the very minimum to create a tile, an 8x8 pixel sized block and copy the tile 2 times more using the pattern name table.

 For more in-depth information about the code itself, read [Hello Screen2: VDP programming for MSX1](04_helloscreen2.html).
 This page is more focussed on how to develop it on a real MSX with Champ.
+There are **download links** for the source code (in Champ format) and binary at the bottom of the page.

 ## But first....